natmurad/covidDataExploration/readme.md

 MappingCovidObits.R - script in R that perform the analysis.

-casos_full.csv - the dataset containing the number of deaths by city per day.
+casos_full.csv - the dataset containing the number of deaths by city per day. (>25MB - download it at https://brasil.io/dataset/covid19/caso_full/)

 MappingCovidObits.html - the report containing the code and comments about the analysis.